asymmetryfinance/afCVX/docs/operating-manual.md

 ### Harvesting Rewards

 > [!IMPORTANT]
-> The harvest function must be called at the beginning of the epoch after Convex, CLever and Furnace rewards distribution.
+> Convex rewards and Furnace realised CVX are distributed gradually and can be harvested at any time.
+CLever rewards are distributed every two weeks and used to reduce the debt.
+To ensure that CLever strategy is at the maximum leverage `harvest` function should be called after CLever rewards distribution.

 To harvest rewards from the underling strategies as the operator call `AfCvx::harvest` function passing the minimum amount of CVX to receive when swapping cvxCRV to CVX: